robacarp/bootstraps_bootstraps/README.md

 ##Development Strategy

+This isn't compatible with Bootstrap versions < 2.

 More or less I'm writing this library as needed.
 Each time I find myself trying to do something with form_for or interact between Rails and Bootstrap I find a way to make them play nice together without losing baseline Rails functionality.

 Things that I know aren't in the library yet: